status-im/nimbus-eth2/docs/the_nimbus_book/src/docker.md

 ```

 !!! warning
-    Do not use the same data directory for beacon node and validator client - they will both try to load the same keys which may result in slashing!
+    Do not use the same data directory for beacon node and validator client!
+    They will both try to load the same keys which may result in slashing.

 ### Docker compose

 Our preferred setup is using `docker-compose`.
 You can use one of our [example configuration files](https://github.com/status-im/nimbus-eth2/tree/stable/docker/dist/binaries) as a base for your own custom configuration:

 ```sh
 mkdir data